Revisiting Deep Neural Network Test Coverage from the Test Effectiveness Perspective

-Table~\ref{tab:rq1cor} shows the Spearman correlation results between test coverage and the ratio of adversarial test inputs.
-We used the results of the test-set size of 1,000 as the representative shown in this table, and the influence of different test-set sizes is very slight and will be discussed in Section~\ref{sec:sizeinf}.
-From Columns 3-7 in this table, we found that the five structural coverage metrics have moderate to extremely strong positive correlation with the ratio of adversarial test inputs \textit{in few cases}, but have weak positive correlation, even surprisingly no significant correlation and negative correlation, \textit{in most cases}.
+Table~\ref{tab:rq1cor} shows the Spearman correlation results between test coverage and error-revealing capability (under saturated diversity).
+From Columns 3-8, in general, the six structural coverage metrics have moderate to extremely strong positive correlation with the error-revealing capability of test sets (i.e., the ratio of error-revealing test inputs in test sets) \textit{in few cases}, but have weak positive correlation, even no significant correlation and negative correlation, \textit{in most cases}.